Addtional Lake and Match Rules

 - No Dogs & Radios around the lakes

-- Juniors to be accompanied by a senior
+- Juniors to be accompanied by an adult.

 - Fish from designated pegs only